-Obama is not only greeting German Chancellor Angela Merkel at the White House Tuesday, but will fete her with a state dinner and present her with the Presidential Medal of Freedom, the nation's highest civilian honor.
+Obama is not only greeting German Chancellor Angela Merkel at the White House on Tuesday, but he'll also fete her with a state dinner and present her with the Presidential Medal of Freedom, America's highest civilian honor.

 Coming shortly after Obama's week-long trip to Europe, the red-carpet treatment for Merkel is a signal, some observers say, that the administration is giving added weight to the importance of its friendships in Europe.

-Obama will press Merkel, however, to take a more central role in international matters of importance to the U.S., including addressing Iran's nuclear ambitions and the broader political upheaval across North Africa and the Middle East.
+Obama would like Merkel, however, to take a more central role in international matters of importance to the U.S.

-"It's safe to say that she's probably in as vulnerable a position domestically as she's ever been as chancellor," says Kupchan, now a senior fellow at the Council on Foreign Relations.
+"It's safe to say that she's probably in as vulnerable a position domestically as she's ever been as chancellor," says Charles Kupchan, a former National Security Council official who is now a senior fellow at the Council on Foreign Relations.

 Distractions At Home